code-423n4/2024-05-arbitrum-foundation/README.md

 # Overview

+How about:

-Enabling permissionless validation has long been a goal of Arbitrum on the progressive journey towards decentralization.
-Today, Arbitrum One and Arbitrum Nova rely on a permissioned set of valdiators to prevent delay attacks against the current rollup protocol - a class of attacks where actors can indefinitely open disputes and delay on-chain confirmations.
+> Enabling permissionless validation has long been a goal of Arbitrum on the [progressive journey towards decentralization](https://docs.arbitrum.foundation/state-of-progressive-decentralization).
+Today, Arbitrum One and Arbitrum Nova rely on a permissioned set of valdiators to prevent *[delay attacks](https://medium.com/offchainlabs/solutions-to-delay-attacks-on-rollups-434f9d05a07a)* against the current rollup protocol - a class of attacks where actors can indefinitely open disputes and delay on-chain confirmations.
+>

-Arbitrum BOLD is a new dispute protocol that enables permissionless validation by mitigating the risks of delay attacks with a fixed upper time bound for challenge resolution.
+> Arbitrum BOLD is a new dispute protocol that enables permissionless validation by mitigating the risks of delay attacks with a fixed upper time bound for challenge resolution.
 Specifically, BOLD is an upgrade to the current interactive & fully operational fraud proof system that secures all Arbitrum chains in production today, including Arbitrum One.

 ## Links